JBroks/unicornattractor_issue_tracker/README.md

 ## Database

 ### Database Type

 #### SQLite

-SQLite is a simple, very lightweight database management system used for the project to store data locally.
+SQLite is a simple, very lightweight database management system used for the project to store data locally and test my application.

 #### PostgreSQL